Yoga Asanas: A Guide to Getting Started

 Both are equally important for practice as one develops flexibility and the other, strength.

 5. Lastly, the effort you put into your practice to create awareness and concentration will yield results in the long run.
 Performing asanas is a regular process, a gradual progression, which has no room for hurry.

 Who can do yoga?

 Yoga as a lifestyle is open for all, and asanas are a part of it.
+So, people from different age groups and those with medical problems can do the basic yoga exercises for beginners.
 That said, when you practice asanas you have to consider 4 things — age, specific health conditions, level of activity you engage in, as well as your own limitations.

 1. Children can begin yoga practice from the age of 6 or 7.
 This will lead to improved concentration, balance, and an increase in memory.
 The practice of pranayamas can begin when a child reaches adolescence.

 2. Asanas have traditionally been claimed to be beneficial for women as they have therapeutic effects on conditions like pregnancy (pre- and postnatal), menstruation and its related issues, as well as polycystic ovary syndrome (PCOS).